axelsparr/SailingPoseEstimation/README.md

 ## Background
 The following repository contains Axels work from my summer internship 2023.
 A detailed log of my progress and steps taken/decisions can be found here: https://docs.google.com/document/d/1GLqgyrLra6IkQDmGH3Nt_NHsXbvvfJEm1sujFL1-Qis/edit#heading=h.1a9j6dmma3eq

+## Important files
+The most important files are:
+- `PCT/clean.ipynb` contains the usage/experimentation with the model api
+- `PCT/model_api.py` the "backend" code

 ## Setup instructions
 clone this repo (make sure you have signed in / added ssh to your terminal so you can clone it https://github.com/settings/ssh/new)
 ```bash